YuqiaoZhang/ComputerScience/README.md

 systemctl restart openvpnas

 # accept the Agreement
-ssh -L8080:localhost:943 root@45.32.14.115 ## use ssh forwarding to tunnel through the firewall
+ssh -L8080:localhost:943 root@x.x.x.x ## use ssh forwarding to tunnel through the firewall
 # access the https://localhost:8080/admin (with the "/admin") by the web browser
 # the web browser may warn the website is unsafe and we may ignore the warning
 # login with the admin user "openvpn"